BabylonJS/OldDocumentationSite/content/How_To/mesh/Gizmo.md

 var utilLayer = new BABYLON.UtilityLayerRenderer(scene);
 var gizmo = new BABYLON.AxisDragGizmo(new BABYLON.Vector3(1,0,0), BABYLON.Color3.FromHexString("#00b894"), utilLayer);
 ```
-When created, the gizmo will not be attached to a mesh and will not be visible so the gizmo can be attached to a mesh to become active.
+When created, the gizmo will not be attached to a node and will not be visible so the gizmo can be attached to a node to become active.
 Setting this to null will disable/hide the gizmo once again.
 ```
 gizmo.attachedMesh = sphere;
 ```
-By default, the gizmo will be updated to match the attached mesh's rotation and position but these can be modified with the following
+By default, the gizmo will be updated to match the attached node's rotation and position but these can be modified with the following
 ```
 // Keep the gizmo fixed to world rotation gizmo.updateGizmoRotationToMatchAttachedMesh = false;